Kennedy Mansion (Okmulgee, Oklahoma): History

 The mansion is located southwest of the commercial core of Okmulgee, which is itself NRHP-listed as the Okmulgee Downtown Historic District.
 It was constructed for Asa D. Kennedy and Nellie Kennedy; Asa D. Kennedy was a bank founder and real estate investor.
 The house was completed in 1904 by builder Henry Clay Kennady (sic).
 The house is a sub-type of the Colonial Revival style, having a hipped roof with a full-width porch; about one-third of Colonial Revival houses built prior to 1915 were of this sub-type.

 A two-story clapboard Carriage House, also built around 1904 and located southwest of the main house, is a contributing structure on the property.
 Also contributing is a one-story shed, built around 1915, which has a set of hinged doors on the side gable elevation and a double hung window in each gable end.

-The house continues to stand as a private dwelling, and a non-contributing structure, being a garage built circa 2000, is also on the property.
+A non-contributing structure, a garage built circa 2000, is also on the property.
+The house is still a private residence.